Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Introduction

-In this work, we study a novel paradigm and provide a formal formulation of lifelong learning for neural VRP solvers, where the task changes continually during learning, with sufficient per-task training not available (referred to as \textit{continually drifting} scenario).
-We propose \underline{\textbf{D}}ual \underline{\textbf{R}}eplay with \underline{\textbf{E}}xperience \underline{\textbf{E}}nhancement (DREE), a general framework designed for effective lifelong learning under continual task drift.
+In this work, we propose a novel paradigm and provide a formal formulation of lifelong learning for neural VRP solvers, where the task changes continually during learning, with sufficient per-task training not available (referred to as \textit{continually drifting} scenario).
+We propose \underline{\textbf{D}}ual \underline{\textbf{R}}eplay with \underline{\textbf{E}}xperience \underline{\textbf{E}}nhancement (DREE), a general and effective lifelong learning framework.
 DREE buffers and replays encountered problem instances as well as the corresponding behaviors of the solver simultaneously (\textit{rehearsing}), so as to preserve rich knowledge under insufficient per-task training and mitigate forgetting caused by learning over a large variety of tasks.
-In addition, DREE proactively enhances the quality of buffered experiences through interactions between the two replay mechanisms (\textit{refining}), addressing the misleading issue from low-quality experiences induced by insufficient per-task training.
-Comprehensive experimental studies on capacitated vehicle routing problems (CVRP) and traveling salesman problems (TSP) verify that DREE outperforms existing lifelong learning neural VRP methods in the continually drifting scenarios and has good applicability to different existing solvers.
+In addition, DREE proactively enhances the quality of buffered experiences through interactions between the two replay mechanisms (\textit{refining}), addressing the misleading issue from low-quality experiences induced by insufficient per-task training. \bc{We conduct extensive experiments on both synthetic continual-drift benchmarks, constructed from widely used instance-generation distributions, and a real-world logistics dataset.} Experiment results verify that DREE outperforms all existing lifelong learning neural VRP methods and has good applicability to different existing solvers.

-Our main contributions are: (i) we introduce a novel paradigm with a formal formulation of lifelong learning with continual task drifting for neural VRP; (ii) we propose DREE, featuring novel dual replay and experience enhancement mechanisms tailored for this paradigm; and (iii) we verify the effectiveness of DREE through extensive experiments, comprehensive evaluation metrics, and detailed analysis.
+\bc{Our main contributions are: (i) we introduce a new paradigm and formal formulation of lifelong learning under continual task drift for neural VRP solvers, motivated by observations of continual drift in real-world logistics data; (ii) we propose DREE, a general framework with dual replay and experience enhancement mechanisms for learning from this drift; and (iii) we validate DREE through extensive experiments on both synthetic continual-drift benchmarks and real-world datasets, supported by comprehensive assessment and analysis.}